gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 `batchClaim` being public and allowing theoretically infinite parameters can be used for such attack.

-**CRITICAL**: an attack can prevent the contract to work properly, thus stop the sale.

 EDIT : We are aware of this issue.
 This wouldn't cause real treat to the contract execution.

 ## Insufficient GAS grieffing